-Brick Lane is not just a regular flea market and it is more than just one street.
+London’s Brick Lane is not just a regular flea market and it is more than just one street.
 It is a network of covered markets and streets, that make up the bustling and vibrant atmosphere of Brick Lane.
-Visiting Brick Lane flea market means delving deep into East London‘s lifestyle: Jewish bagel shops, Bangladeshi curry houses, Indian sari silks – and Cockneys crying out their wares.
+Visiting Brick Lane Market means delving deep into East London‘s lifestyle.
+From Jewish bagel shops and Bangladeshi curry houses to Indian sari silks, and Cockneys crying out their wares.
 That is why Brick Lane keeps attracting young Londoners and tourists alike.

 But let’s not get ahead of ourselves.
 Are you ready to dive into one of London‘s most famous flea markets?
 Click on the chapters below to learn everything you need to know about London‘s Brick Lane flea market or click on the map to see Brick Lane’s location and read our review in a nutshell on Fleamapket: